 When is the key transfer?

-Any clauses in the preliminary sales agreement under which the sale can be canceled will expire.
-The notary reads the deeds.
-This is done in the Dutch language.
-An official interpreter should be present if someone is not fluent in Dutch.
-The notary office can arrange for an interpreter.
+At the notary's office, the provisional sales agreement is transferred to a formal deed of sale.
+Any reservations in the provisional sales agreement, under which the sale can be annulled, will then lapse.
+The notary reads out the deeds.
+This is done in Dutch.
+An official interpreter must be present if someone is not fluent in Dutch.
+The notary's office can arrange an interpreter.

 Buying a home?